tillmannfalck/bagbunker/README.rst

 Development
 ===========

-In addition to everything explained above, there are a couple of things relevant for development.
+In addition to everything explained above, there are a couple of things relevant only for development.

 As mentioned earlier the development setup uses your local clone of the bagbunker repository (in contrast to the one contained in the pre-built docker image).